IVF Is Not Always Your Best Option

 fertility treatment options suggesting that IVF is not always your best option for infertility treatment.

-For many people there is no other experience that matches the birth of a baby in significance, yet one in every seven couples in the UK struggle with infertility.
-There are variable reasons for this and a number of treatments available for optimizing their chances of having a baby.
+For many people, there is no other experience that matches the birth of a baby.
+One in every seven couples in the UK struggle with infertility.
+There are various reasons for this and a number of treatments available for optimizing their chances of having a baby.

 It is advisable for infertile patients to start with low tech treatments.
 Starting with the simplest, most affordable treatment options first and move up to more advanced treatments as medically indicated, is the best way to deal with it.”There are numerous causes of infertility,” says Prof. Winston, “and the best treatment may be different in each circumstance.

 Intrauterine insemination (IUI) is an example of a low tech treatment frequently requiring less medication and fewer monitoring appointments with a lower cost.
 Depending on the cause, other alternatives to IVF could be drug treatments to encourage ovulation, laparoscopic (minimally invasive) surgery or treatment for endometriosis.